This article has been updated from a previous version.

-Happily, life insurance doesn’t have to be expensive.
+Fortunately, life insurance doesn’t have to be expensive.
 The type and amount of coverage you need will depend on your unique situation, but term life insurance is a great option for those looking to protect their loved ones without breaking the bank.
 This type of policy provides coverage for a fixed period of time — usually 10, 20, or 30 years — and is typically more affordable than other types of life insurance, such as permanent life insurance.

 Here are some different examples of who needs coverage most and what kind of life insurance might best suit those circumstances.

-1. Couples: married and common-law
+Couples: Married and common-law

 Life insurance is an important financial safety net for your family, even if your family is just you and your partner at the moment.